egeozcelik/Comparative-ML-Model-Evaluation/README.md

 ### Prerequisites

+Python 3.11 is required for this project.
 Note that Python 3.13 is not compatible with some dependencies.
 All results in this documentation were generated using Python 3.11.

 ### Quick Setup